Why Is My Period Late? 16 Potential Causes for a Missed Period

 Thyroid problems can cause abnormal menstrual changes.
 Your thyroid is a gland responsible for your body's metabolism.

-If your thyroid is overactive, known as hyperthyroidism, your periods can become lighter, less frequent or absent.
+If you have an overactive thyroid, known as hyperthyroidism, your periods can become lighter, less frequent or absent.
 Additional symptoms of hyperthyroidism include weight loss, rapid heartbeat, increased sweating and trouble sleeping.

 A blood test can help your doctor determine if you have a thyroid problem.
 Medication is available to help you